hannafarsin/automatic-review-rating-system/README.md

 - Cleaning and preprocessing textual review data

-- Creating balanced and imbalanced datasets for experimentation
+- Creating balanced and imbalanced datasets for initial training and prototyping.

 - Converting text to numerical features using TF-IDF